nus-cs2103/website-base/admin/project-deliverables.md

 At the end of the project each student is required to submit a _Project Portfolio Page_.

 * **Objective:**
-  * For you to use %%&nbsp;(e.g. in your resume)%% as a well-documented data point of your SE experience
+  * For you to use %%(e.g. in your resume)%% as a well-documented data point of your SE experience
   * For us to use as a data point to evaluate your,
     * contributions to the project
     * your documentation skills